Skip to main content

 A probate threshold is the maximum balance a bank or building society will release from a deceased person's account without requiring a grant of probate or letters of administration.
 If the total amount held at that institution falls below their threshold, they will release the funds to the executor or next of kin on production of the death certificate and supporting documents.

 The threshold applies to the total held across all accounts at that bank or banking group.
 For example, Lloyds, Halifax, and Scottish Widows are all part of Lloyds Banking Group.
-If the deceased had accounts across these brands, the balances are combined when assessing against the threshold.
+If the person had accounts across these brands, the balances are combined when assessing against the threshold.

 2026 probate thresholds: full comparison